Baaggii/erp-web-next/docs/unified-pos-transaction-buttons.md

 - Disabled when no pending transaction is loaded.

 ## POST
+- Enabled once a configuration is chosen.
+Image attachments are optional and the forms may be empty.
 - Validates required fields for all forms before submission.
 - Merges default values so each payload contains the latest defaults.
 - Verifies `calcFields` mapping rules to ensure all tables contain the same session ID or other linked values.